-If you're considering starting a business on TikTok, you may wonder if you need to form an LLC.
+If you're considering starting a business on a ecommerce platform like TikTok, you may wonder if you need to form an LLC.
 Strictly speaking, you don’t need an LLC for your TikTok business, especially if you’re just starting out and not generating much income.
 But as your platform grows and you develop new sources of income, you may have to seriously consider setting up a limited liability company to reduce your personal liability and optimize tax benefits.

 The advantages of establishing an LLC for a TikTok business, or any business, are undisputed.
 You retain optimal flexibility, maximize your tax savings, and reduce personal liability.
 In a world where you can be sued for anything, the importance of separating your business from yourself cannot be overstated.
 This article describes the benefits of an LLC over sole proprietorships for TikTok creators.